2022 Winner Announced

 Formal recognition of the prize occurs at the annual Australasian Conference on Information Systems.

-Important Dates (dates for 2023 TBA)
+Important Dates

-Deadline for submission: TBA
+Deadline for submission: Friday 17th November 2023

 Outcome announced: expected to be at the Australasian Conference on Information Systems dinner, which is usually held in early December (or via email if the winner is not in attendance at the conference).

-Judging Panel (panel for 2023 TBA)
+Judging Panel

 Each year the AAIS Executive will appoint a chair and three panel members to process the applications and make the recommendation to the AAIS Executive.
 The members will be academics, at least two of whom must be from the Australasian region.
 If appropriate, the award winner from the previous year will serve on the panel.